hellerve/blog/wip/Lets_Write_A_Hashmap_in_Carp.md

   doesn’t hold a candle to the standard implementations in circulation today.
 - It does a lot of copies.
 Remember all of the weird `@` glyphs everyhwere?
   Every single one of those is a copy, and this can be super costly.
-I’m sure they’re avoidable, but truth be told I haven’t invested a lot of time into getting rid of them.
+I’m sure they’re avoidable, but, truth be told, I haven’t invested a lot of time into getting rid of them.
 - There’s no duplicate checking.
 Right now, when you insert the same key twice, the two entries will co-exist in the bucket.
 But only the one that was